oVirt/pthreading/README.md

     tox -e unittests

+For more control over the tests, use py.test directly.
+In this example we are running only the Event tests, using verbose mode, and aborting on the first failure:

+    py.test -k EventTests -vx tests.py

+In this example we run the tests and create a coverage report in html
+format:

+    py.test --cov pthreading --cov pthread --cov-report html tests.py

+To view the coverage report, open htmlcov/index.html.

-For more control over the tests, please run tests.py directly with either python or nosetests.
+For more info on py.test, please run py.test -h.

 ## Acknowledgements